The Bankrate promise

-Diversification of your savings is critical to getting the most out of what you put in.
-And if you have a long time horizon before you stop working, invest in growth investments like stocks to increase your retirement nest egg over time.
+Diversifying your savings is critical to getting the most out of what you put in.
+If you have a long time horizon before you plan to retire, seek out growth investments like stocks to increase your nest egg over time.

 “Don’t be among the many Americans whose top financial regret is the failure to save, either for emergencies or for retirement,” Hamrick says.

 Buying a big house or driving a very expensive car is too big a price to pay if it will reduce the amount of money you can save and invest.